PapersOfMathieuNls/phd-thesis/07_clever.md

 As discussed in Section \ref{sec:metric-based}, a new commit goes through the metric-based model first (Steps 1 to 4).
 If the commit is classified as _non-risky_, we simply let it through, and we stop the process.
 If the commit is classified as _risky_, however, we continue the process with Steps 5 to 8 in our approach.

 One may wonder why we needed to have a metric-based model in the first place.
 We could have resorted to clone detection as the main mechanism as exposed in the previous chapter.
 The main reason for having the metric-based model is efficiency.
-If each commit had to be analysed against all known signatures using code clone similarity, then, it would have made CLEVER impractical at Ubisoft’s scale.
+If each commit had to be analysed against all known signatures using code clone similarity, then, it would have made CLEVER impractical at Ubisoft's scale.
 We estimate that, in an average workday (i.e. thousands of commits), if all commits had to be compared against all signatures on the same cluster we used for our experiments it would take around 25 minutes to process a commit with the current processing power dedicated to *CLEVER*.
 In comparison, it takes, on average, 3.75 seconds with the current two-step approach.

 ### Proposing Fixes